Skallu0711/Skallu0711/README.md

 ## 👋 Hi there.
-I'm Patrick "Skallu".
+I'm Patrick "Skallu"
-## I'm Indie game developer and programming tutor from Poland.
+## I'm Indie game developer and programming tutor from Poland
 - 🔭 I’m currently working on [Fractal plant generator based on Lindenmayer system](https://github.com/Skallu0711/L-System_Plant_Generator)
 - 🌱 I’m currently learning Unity Data Oriented Technology Stack
 - 💬 You can ask me about everything.
 I will try to do my best to help You 😄